ApexDevelops/BossBarAPI-for-Elywing/README.md

 # BossBarAPI
 BossBarAPI for PocketMine.
-Inspired by http://bitbucket.org/inventivetalent/bossbarapi/ Will not work for anything but Elywing
+Inspired by http://bitbucket.org/inventivetalent/bossbarapi/
+- Will not work for anything but Elywing
+- Download .phar flie here https://github.com/iiInfinityHD/BossBarAPI-for-Elywing/releases/tag/Elywing
 # Usage
 ##To see the usage, check out these plugins:
 [BossBarTest](https://github.com/thebigsmileXD/BossBarTest)